User Research at platformOS

 How can you participate?

-We post updates here and in our weekly status reports on our blog about ongoing research activities.
-Each research shares information about the goals of the study and the target audience so you can easily decide if you can contribute to that specific project.
+We post updates here and in our status reports on our blog about ongoing research activities.
+Each research exercise shares information about the goals of the study and the target audience so you can more easily decide if you feel you can contribute to that specific project.